 Companies in the transport industry, such as aircraft construction, are mainly characterised by low unit numbers and long product life cycles.
 Therefore, construction site assembly is usually carried out here.
 There is no continuous development of production systems.
 Due to these labour-intensive assembly scopes, production is increasingly being outsourced.
-In order to remain competitive, there is a concrete need on the part of suppliers in Germany, a high-wage location, to set up their own reconfigurable automated production facilities for large components.
+In order to remain competitive, suppliers in Germany as a high-wage location have a concrete need to build their own reconfigurable automated production systems for large components.

 The IProGro2 project aims to contribute to the continuous development of novel and more efficient cyberphysical production technologies and to make them available for larger quantities.
 This is intended to sustainably promote technological leadership in Germany as a development and production location through smart automation.
 This includes maintaining or increasing the quality and productivity of industrial production at reasonable or competitive costs.
 The basis for this is provided by the knowledge gained in the IProGro project.

 In this project, application scenarios are to be examined with reference to the key technologies identified by the Federal Government, such as the production of aircraft structures and chassis for e.g. helicopters, commercial vehicles and passenger cars, but also rail vehicles made of fibre-plastic composite components.
 In order to ensure a broad applicability of the results and the functions and production technologies necessary for their use, the bonding of CFRP stringers in aircraft production was chosen as a use case, based on the preliminary project IProGro, since this application case is transferable to e.g. car and wagon construction.
 Depending on the production scenario, a manual and/or automated process should be possible.